oat-sa/taohub-user-guide/User Guide 3.3/Test Centers/proctoring.md

 See the [Create a new Delivery section](../deliveries/create-a-new-delivery.md) for details on how to create a delivery.

-The properties pertaining to your new delivery will appear on the [canvas](../appendix/glossary.md#canvas) in the middle of the screen.
+The properties pertaining to your new delivery will appear on the [Canvas](../appendix/glossary.md#canvas) in the middle of the screen.
 Check the box *Require proctoring* at the bottom of the properties list, and save your delivery.

 ![Configuring a Delivery](../resources/proctoring/prerequisites/configure-delivery.png)

-**3.** Log in as Proctor
+**3.** Log in as proctor

 A list of all the deliveries which require a proctor will appear.